craftercms/docs/source/developers/projects/profile/api/index.rst

 ===================

 ..
 NOTE::
-  All endpoints in this API require an `accessTokenId` that needs to be known by the client prior to any request.
-This value needs to be obtained from the system administrator/maintainer and should be unique for each application.
+  All endpoints in this API require an ``accessTokenId`` parameter that needs to be known by  the client prior to any request.
+This value needs to be obtained from the  system administrator/maintainer.

 -----------------------
 Access Token Management